sunilkumardevalla/Rails-Forms/README.md

 * IRB or a Ruby parser installed in your OS terminal.
 * A compatible version of Rspec, as of the time of writing, the latest RSpec version is 3.10.0
-* A compatible version of Bundler in order to install and check the required gems for this project.
+* A compatible version of Bundler to install and check the required gems for this project.
 As of the time of writing, the latest Bundler version is 2.2.10
-* A text editor is not required, but is highly recommended so that you may better preview and edit the code.
+* A text editor is not required but is highly recommended so that you may better preview and edit the code.
 Popular choices include Atom or VSCode.

 ### Setup

-- Clone the repository in order to get a copy of this project
+- Clone the repository to get a copy of this project

 🧑‍💻 **Sunil Kumar**